 For Example: $100 (Maximum Daily Benefit) x 730 days (2 year Benefit Period) = $73,000 Policy Maximum

 |SAMPLE POLICY 1: $200 DAILY BENEFIT X 3 YEARS (1,095 DAYS) = $219,000 POLICY MAXIMUM

 SAMPLE POLICY 2: $300 DAILY BENEFIT X 5 YEARS (1,825 DAYS) = $547,500 POLICY MAXIMUM

 SAMPLE POLICY 3: $500 DAILY BENEFIT X 6 YEARS (2,190 DAYS) = $1,095,000 POLICY MAXIMUM

 Now, let’s look at Indemnity Vs Reimbursement long term care insurance plans.
-And there is also a cash benefit plan, which is a close cousin to the indemnity long term care insurance policy.
+And there is also a cash benefit plan which is closely related to the indemnity long term health insurance policy.
 Each type has its advantages, generally based on the needs of the insured at time of claim.
-Understanding the differences at the time you buy insurance helps you make the best choice for your future needs.
+Understanding indemnity vs reimbursement differences before you buy insurance allows you to make the best choice for your future needs.

 A potential advantage to this type of payout is that your benefits can last for a longer period of time, if your actual cost of care is less than your daily benefit.
 In other words, the 3 year plan referenced above could pay benefits over 5 or more years depending on how fast you draw down the policy maximum.